skypjack/entt/docs/entity.md

   Pros:

-  * Once prepared, creating and destroying them isn't expensive at all because they don't have any type of initialization.
+  * Creating and destroying them isn't expensive at all because they don't have any type of initialization.
-  * They are the best tool for iterating entities for multiple components when most entities have them all.
+  * They are the best tool for iterating multiple components when most entities have them all.

   Cons:

   * They have dedicated data structures and thus affect the memory usage to a minimal extent.
-  * If not previously prepared, the first time they are used they go through an initialization step that could take a while.
+  * If not previously initialized, the first time they are used they go through an initialization step that is slightly more expensive.
   * They affect to a minimum the creation and destruction of entities and components.
 In other terms: the more persistent views there will be, the less performing will be creating and destroying entities and components.
+  * They don't perform well if the `sort` member function of a registry is invoked frequently (but this shouldn't be the case in general).

 * Raw views: